Neural Surface and Reflectance Modelling from 3D Radar Data: Method

 \subsection{Network}

-Inspired by NeuS2~\cite{wang_neus2_2023}, which models view-dependent colours using separate geometry and RGB networks, our network architecture consists of an SDF network that models scene geometry and an intensity network that predicts view-dependent radar intensities.
+Inspired by NeuS2~\cite{wang_neus2_2023}, we separate geometry and reflectance modelling into an SDF and an intensity network.
 The intensity network is conditioned on the scene geometry learned by the SDF network. \Cref{fig:architecture} shows an overview of the architecture.